Hepatitis A Infection

 Even in those cases where Hepatitis A isn’t life threatening, it can have a significant negative impact on your life.
 Infection with hepatitis A can result in repeated trips to the doctor, resulting in high medical bills and a significant amount of missed work time.

 If you suspect you have a hepatitis A infection, it is important to seek medical attention immediately, and ask your doctor to conduct all appropriate tests.
 If you believe your hepatitis A infection was caused by contaminated food or drink, you may be entitled to compensation for your illness.
 But because of the way hepatitis is spread, it will be necessary to track down and prove the source.

-The Texas Food Poisoning Injury Attorneys at Hill Law Firm in Houston and San Antonio have experience taking on some of the largest companies in the United States in all sorts of food borne illnesses cases.
-If you or a loved one has been injured or killed by food contamination, call the Food Poisoning Injury Lawyers at Hill Law Firm immediately.
+The Texas Food Poisoning Injury Attorney at Hill Law Firm in San Antonio have experience taking on some of the largest companies in the United States in all sorts of food borne illnesses cases.
+If you or a loved one has been injured or killed by food contamination, call the Food Poisoning Injury Lawyer at Hill Law Firm immediately.
 It is important to move quickly to preserve evidence and your rights.